theompm/Coursera_Capstone/capstone_description.md

 - Borough
 - State

-With *Nominatim* from the library *geopy.geocoders* we will get the centered geographical coordinates of district.
+With *Nominatim* from the library *geopy.geocoders* we will get the centered geographical coordinates of districts.

 Get the venues from *Foursquare API* searching by coordinates.